DoctorWkt/acwj/18_Lvalues_Revisited/Readme.md

    the statement parser, and we'll have to do this in the expression parser.
-2. Assignment expressions are *right associative*: the operator binds mode tightly to the expression on the right than to the left.
+2. Assignment expressions are *right associative*: the operator binds more tightly to the expression on the right than to the left.

 We haven't touched right associativity before.
 Let's look at an example.
 Consider the expression `2 + 3 + 4`.
 We can happily parse this from